 But then a visitor who went there in the peak summer season commented –

 “In the afternoon we were 24, in the morning the boys diving have counted 180.”( Adriano – TripAdvisor 20 July 2012 ).

 Unfortunately there is no reliable rule as to whether morning or afternoon will be busier but it is a large beach so there’s plenty of space especially if you don’t stop as soon as you arrive on the beach, where it’s most likely to get busy, but walk a little further along.

 1. Sun cream, sun glasses and a hat because the sun can be relentless.
 Sharm El Luli really is in Egypt’s Deep South, and just one degree from the Tropic of Cancer – currently at approximately 23’30 North.
 The sun is unforgiving in summer and you can get burned even in mid-winter !

-2. Sensible clothing that will keep you protected from the sun including, if your are vulnerable to sun burn, a t-shirt for snorkeling.
-Also bring sensible shoes for walking so that you don't cut your feet on the occasional sharp rocks.
+2. Sensible clothing that will keep you protected from the sun including, if your are vulnerable to sun burn, a t-shirt for snorkelling.
+Also bring some sensible shoes for walking so that you don’t cut your feet on the occasional sharp rocks.